MultiMC/Launcher/README.md

 ## Forking/Redistributing/Custom builds policy
 We keep Launcher open source because we think it's important to be able to see the source code for a project like this, and we do so using the Apache license.

-Part of the reason for using the Apache license is that we don't want people using the "MultiMC" name when redistributing the project.
-This means people must take the time to go through the source code and remove all references to "MultiMC", including but not limited to the project icon and the title of windows, (no *MultiMC-fork* in the title).
+Part of the reason for using the Apache license is that we don't want people using the "MultiMC" name when redistributing Launcher.
+This means people must take the time to go through the source code and remove all residual references to "MultiMC", including but not limited to icons and window titles, (no *MultiMC-fork* in the title).

-Apache covers reasonable use for the name - a mention of the project's origins in the About dialog and the license is acceptable.
+Apache covers reasonable use for the name - a mention of the project's origins in the About dialog and the license is acceptable (such as saying in a package description that your redistribution is "MultiMC-like", similar to how some OSes call themselves "Unix-like").
 However, it should be abundantly clear that the project is a fork *without* implying that you have our blessing.

 ## License